 Creates a mask made up of the most significant bit of each byte of the source operand (second operand) and stores the result in the low byte or word of the destination operand (first operand).
 The source operand is an MMX technology register or an XMM register; the destination operand is a general-purpose register.
 When operating on 64-bit operands, the byte mask is 8 bits; when operating on 128-bit operands, the byte mask is 16-bits.

 In 64-bit mode, using a REX prefix in the form of REX.R permits this instruction to access additional registers (XMM8-XMM15, R8-15).
-Use of REX.W permits the use of 64 bit general purpose registers.
+The default operand size is 64-bit in 64-bit mode.